yeashinr/Django_Blog_Project/README.md

 # Django_Blog_Project

 ## Project Description:
-User can create their profile and upload their blog and share with other users.
+This website is a basic blog site, where users can create topics of their choice.
+To do it,users need to register with their credentials for login to create the topics.

 ### Built With: